Glenn Miller: Death

-Upon realizing the airplane and Miller were missing, Major General Orvil Anderson, Deputy Commander for Operations of the Eighth Air Force, who was married to Miller's cousin Maude Miller Anderson, ordered a search and investigation.
+Upon realizing the airplane and Miller were missing, Major General Orvil Anderson, deputy commander for operations of the Eighth Air Force, who was married to Miller's cousin, Maude Miller Anderson, ordered a search and investigation.
 Meanwhile, Miller's unit had flown safely from England to France aboard three C-47 transports and prepared to begin their broadcasting and concert duties.
 Since they were scheduled for a Christmas Day broadcast from Paris to England and via shortwave to the United States, news of Miller's whereabouts would have to be released.
-AAF Headquarters in Washington, D.C. notified Miller's wife, Helen, of his disappearance on December 23, 1944, with an in-person visit to their home by two senior officers and a telephone call from Gen. H. H. Arnold.
+AAF Headquarters in Washington, DC, notified Miller's wife, Helen, of his disappearance on December 23, 1944, with an in-person visit to their home by two senior officers and a telephone call from Gen. H. H. Arnold.
 On December 24, 1944, at 18:00 BST, SHAEF announced Miller's disappearance to the press, stressing that no members of his unit were with him aboard the missing airplane.

 The Major Glenn Miller Army Air Forces Orchestra appeared as scheduled on December 25, 1944, conducted by Jerry Gray.
 The unit continued to broadcast and appear throughout Europe through V-E Day and until August 1945.
 It received a Unit Citation from Gen. Eisenhower.
 Returning home, the unit resumed its I Sustain the Wings series over NBC.

 On November 13, 1945, the AAF Band appeared at the National Press Club for its final concert, which was attended by President Harry Truman and Canadian Prime Minister William Lyon Mackenzie King.
 When the band appeared to the strains of Miller's theme "Moonlight Serenade", the president stood and led the audience in a spontaneous round of applause.
 The band was congratulated for a job "well done" in person by General Eisenhower and General Arnold.

-Their last performance was the I Sustain the Wings broadcast at Bolling Field, Washington, D.C., on NBC radio on November 17, 1945.
+Their last performance was the I Sustain the Wings broadcast at Bolling Field, Washington, DC, on NBC radio on November 17, 1945.
 Its personnel were gradually discharged, and the unit was disestablished in January 1946.

 Condolences

-Helen Miller accepted her husband's Bronze Star Medal at a ceremony at Miller's New York business office on March 23, 1945.
-When Miller was officially declared dead in December 1945, Helen received a formal letter of condolence and appreciation from Gen. H. H. Arnold.
+Helen Miller accepted her husband's Bronze Star medal at a ceremony at Miller's New York City business office on March 23, 1945.
+When Miller was officially declared dead in December 1945, Helen received a formal letter of condolence and appreciation from General Arnold.
 When Major General Anderson returned from Europe, he visited Helen Miller and informed her of the inquiry findings.

-On January 20, 1945, an Eighth Air Force Board of Inquiry in England determined that the UC-64 airplane went down over the English Channel due to a combination of human error, mechanical failure and weather.
+On January 20, 1945, an Eighth Air Force Board of Inquiry in England determined that the UC-64 airplane went down over the English Channel due to a combination of human error, mechanical failure, and weather.
 Remains of the UC-64 and its passengers have never been found.
 The three officers were officially declared dead on the standard year and a day after they disappeared.
 This was published in a 1946 Army publication showing that Miller has a Finding of Death (FOD).
 He was missing in action (MIA) on December 15, 1944, and his remains were not recoverable.